FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ![image](https://user-images.githubusercontent.com/42874337/137819115-a648012d-5683-45d1-ba05-a71ae8c9fd92.png)

 ![image](https://user-images.githubusercontent.com/42874337/137819138-cac0b262-49bc-4c0d-9712-9c06cc7f6c60.png)

+The Finite Gauntlet we designed have multiple use in modern context:

+- First of all, it can be a modern one handed input device paired with modern technologies, for example: AR googles (apple glasses).
+- Another widely used scenario that we can think of is a easier way to type in for smart watches, respond to text messages and searching things, which complement the shortage of small screens of smart watches.
+- We also planned to include a text-to-speech unit to our device which allows users to directly output what they type in as voices in this lab, this has some common implications to the healthcare and accessibility world:
+-- Portable and accessible single hand device for speech replacement for people who lost voices -- minimal movement required t2s device for patients of diseases like Parkinson's

 The Finite Gauntlet as a typing tool introduces a typing method that’s not only new and fun, but could also be helpful for people facing special conditions: